Highest Flow Rate Combi Boiler

 But the good news is that we have a replacement for the main multipoint ff water heater that we stock on the shelf for immediate delivery in both natural gas or LPG gas powered options.

-Our replacement unit, designated the “SF14”, is very similar in size to the old main multipoint ff water heater, so there should be no issues fitting the water heater as a replacement, and it also has electronic ignition, thus no pilot light or pilot flame to run, and this saves using gas unnecessary.
+Our replacement unit, designated the “SF14”, is very similar in size to the old main multipoint ff water heater, so there should be no issues fitting the water heater as a replacement, and it also has electronic ignition, thus no pilot light or pilot flame to run which the main multipoint ff gas water heater had , and this saves using gas unnecessary.

 The Main Multipoint FF Gas Water Heater’s Design and Features